 Partition actions are common in four different instances of joint ownership of real estate (1) boyfriend/ girlfriend; (2) brother/sister inherited property; (3) parent/child; and (4) joint investors in real estate.
 The Underwood Law Firm, P.C. has clients in all of these categories.

 Who can Seek a Partition Action?

-Under the law, any co-owner or real of personal property may bring an action for partition.
+Under the law, any co-owner or real or personal property may bring an action for partition.
 (CCP § 872.210.)
-Additionally, a co-owner’s ability to seek a partition is absolute as a right.
+Additionally, a co-owner’s ability to seek a partition is an absolute right.
 Code of Civil Procedure Section 872.710, subdivision (b), states that “partition as to concurrent interests in the property shall be as of right unless barred by a valid waiver.”